Twelfth Doctor: Costume

 Capaldi's costume has varied in some episodes.
 In "Mummy on the Orient Express" he dons a period-appropriate tuxedo and a black cravat.
 In "The Magician's Apprentice", he wears Ray-Ban sunglasses (later revealed in "The Witch's Familiar" to be a wearable version of his sonic screwdriver), a T-shirt and plaid baggy trousers along with the hoodie and Crombie coat.
 In "Face the Raven", the Twelfth Doctor sports a crimson velvet variant of his Crombie coat.
 After briefly ditching it in "Hell Bent", Clara comments that it made him look more 'doctory'.
 At the end of the episode, he dons the crimson coat in honour of her, and is given a new sonic screwdriver by the TARDIS.
 In the ending segment of "The Husbands of River Song", the Doctor again dons the same tuxedo and period dress worn in "Mummy on the Orient Express".
 In Capaldi's final season, the most variations were seen on the Doctor's costume.
 In the first episode of the season, Capaldi donned a new black velvet frock coat with blue lining and peak lapels.
 This coat appeared several times throughout the season.
 The navy crombie coat returned ("Oxygen") as well as the red velvet crombie.
 Another addition to the Doctor's wardrobe occurs mid season with the introduction of a grey distressed linen frock coat.
 The final look that Capaldi had for his tenure as the Doctor was a navy velvet coat with red lining.
-This coat is eventually trashed after his final battle with the Cybermen in the season finale, "The Doctor Falls".